-EDCTC supported El Dorado County staff with Active Transportation Project grant applications and continues to assist with funding administration in support of project development as required.
-EDCTC has taken responsibility for the collection of bicycle and pedestrian count data from counters located on multi-use trails on the West Slope.
+EDCTC supported El Dorado County staff with active transportation project grant applications and continues to assist with funding administration in support of project development as required.
+EDCTC has taken responsibility for the collection of bicycle and pedestrian counter data from counters located on multi-use trails on the west slope.
+EDCTC has installed new counter batteries on all permanent counters and staff has troubleshooted problems with the devices, two devices are being sent in for repairs.
 EDCTC is supporting El Dorado County and the City of Placerville with the adoption of Active Transportation Plans.
-The El Dorado County Active Transportation Plan is anticipated for formal adoption by the Board of Supervisors this fall.
+The El Dorado County Plan is anticipated for formal adoption by the Board of Supervisors this fall.